Who I Work With

 - Struggling with emotional regulation or becoming easily overwhelmed

-- Finding it hard to express feelings or communicate their needs
+- Finding it hard to express feelings or communicate needs

 - Experiencing challenges with friendships or relationships